frank-xwang/RIDE-LongTailRecognition/README.md

 - [x] Decouple: tau-normalization (limited support for now)

 ## Updates
+[04/2022] We add additional iNaturalist checkpoints with more experts and longer training in model zoo.

 [04/2021] Pre-trained models are avaliable in model zoo.

 [12/2020] We added an approximate GFLops counter.
 See usages below.
 We also refactored the code and fixed a few errors.